steph-yang/ChicagoCrime/README.md

 			In this part, we regress crime rate by block against facility data.
 Data are splitted into training(80%) and testing set(20%) and normalization is performed before regression.
 Also, we applied bootstrapping to test stability of the model.

+3. Report and Slides: final report and presentation slides